-We use 'cell weighting' for Radio County Coverage; this method is materially different than the method we use for the Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service (referred to as "Nielsen Information") or eBook.
+We use 'cell weighting' for Radio County Coverage; this method is materially different than the method we use for our local currency services.

 In Coverage's cell weighting methodology, we assign each In-Tab diary or PPM panelist a weight.
 In Diary-measured counties, we determine this weight by dividing that cell's population by that cell's In-Tab.
 In PPM-measured counties, we determine this weight by dividing that cell's population by that cell's Unique Weekly Qualified In-Tab (adjusted for the number of weeks each panelist was In-Tab).